kostasdano/OrderManager/README.md

 * **orders/models.py:** contains OrderModel with all the basic fields (for more info see code)

 * **orders/views.py:** contains all the views for Order Model.
-CreateViews, ListViews, UpdateViews and DeleteViews for Product Model.
-Activation/DeactivationViews included
+CreateViews, ListViews, UpdateViews and DeleteViews (Single or Multiple Deletions) for Order Model.

 * **orders/urls.py:** contains all the urls for Order Model (for more info see code)

 * **orders/templates:** contains all the templates for Order Model.
-CreateFormTemplates, DetailsTemplates (Order Details), OrdersListTemplates, UpdateFormTemplates and DeletionOptionsTemplate (Deletion or Deactivation Confirmation)
+CreateFormTemplates, DetailsTemplates (Order Details), OrdersListTemplates, UpdateFormTemplates and DeletionTemplates (Single or Multiple Deletion).
+Also contains a template for the coupon dropdownlist for the OrderCreate Form

+# Extra features

+* **Search:** The user can search for Customers and Products in the Customer/Product Tabs but he can also search in general through the HomePage (for Customers/Products/Orders). myshopproject/views.py contains all the necessary code for the HomePage Search

 # Deployment